voximal/docker-voximal/README.md

-## Voxibot  Dockerfile
+## Stack  Dockerfile

-This repository contains the Dockerfile recipe to build a voxibot container using Docker.
+This repository contains the Dockerfile recipe to build a stack container using Docker.
 Voximal allows you to create voice portals with VoiceXML language to interact with humans through phone calls.
 It is integrated with Asterisk, and FreePBX core softwares.

 The core telephony software is Asterisk, the open source PBX.
 Web GUI is the popular FreePBX, propulsed by LAMP (Linux,Apache,Mysql,PHP).
 Mission critical software Voximal, is free for one channel.

 Voximal is compliant with VoiceXML 2.1's W3C standard language.
 Asterisk offers all common VoIP protocols, as SIP.
 Speech recognition and synthesis is available over MRCP's IETF standard or even native HTTP connector.
-The Voxibot suite runs on the unbeatable GNU/Linux operating system.
+The stack suite runs on the unbeatable GNU/Linux operating system.

 ## Downloading prebuit latest image

 ```
-docker pull voximal/voxibot
+docker pull voximal/stack
 ```

 ## Building

 ```
-docker build -t voximal/voxibot  github.com/voximal/docker-voxibot
+docker build -t voximal/stack  github.com/voximal/docker-voximal
 ```

 ## Running